cmc-rub/supporting_data/89-Keupp-AngewChemIntEd_2020/README.md

 [‡] These authors contributed equally to this work.

+The folders contain:
+* the initial structures used for the NPT simulations
-The folders contain the force field parameters in our in-house developed `.ric`. and `.par` file format aswell as the inputs to perform the calculations carried out in the context of this manuscript:
+* the force field parameters in our in-house developed `.ric`. and `.par` file format aswell as in `.in` and `.data` file format to run LAMMPS without our in-house [pylmps](https://github.com/MOFplus/pylmps) wrapper.
+* the python scripts that drive the simulations